Non-Porsche History

 Some other vehicles that my wife and I have enjoyed over the years:

-Our daily driver, road tripper, people mover Volvo XC90 that manages to hold 7 and still feel fast and fun to drive.
+Our daily driver for many years, road tripper, people mover Volvo XC90 that manages to hold 7 and still feel fast and fun to drive.

 A beautifully restored Jeep Grand Wagoneer that we bought and sold back to Wagon Master…it just wasn’t reliable enough for regular use but what a collector if we had the room.